snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 the direct Python interface.
-An example of the decorator syntax and use of the ``dakota.interfacing`` ``Parameters`` and ``Results`` objects that get created automatically from the direct interface Python dictionary is shown in Figure~\ref{linkeddiexample:decorator}.
+An example of the decorator syntax and use of the ``dakota.interfacing`` ``Parameters`` and ``Results`` objects that get created automatically from the direct interface Python dictionary is shown in :numref:`linkeddiexample:decorator`.
 The complete driver including details of the packing functions can be found in the ``dakota/share/dakota/examples/official/drivers/Python/linked_di`` folder.